 On my last trip to Hong Kong, the weather wasn’t ideal but that didn’t stop me from eating my way through the city!
 If you find yourself in HK and you need recommendations on places to eat, look no further.
+When I first visited the city, websites like Dining Concepts were super helpful for me however I’ve now created my own list of restaurants.
+I just love food!
 Here are my favorite foodie spots in Kowloon to fill your belly.

 My Favorite Foodie Spots in Kowloon